2025–26 NC State Wolfpack women's basketball team: Previous season

 The Wolfpack finished the regular season 24–5 overall and 16–2 in ACC play to finish in a tie for first place.
-As the first seed in the ACC tournament, earned a bye into the Quarterfinals where they defated ninth seed Georgia Tech, 73–72.
-They matched up with fifth seed and fourteenth ranked North Carolina in the Semifinals.
+As the first seed in the ACC tournament, they earned a bye into the quarterfinals, where they defeated ninth-seed Georgia Tech, 73–72.
+They matched up with fifth-seed and fourteenth-ranked North Carolina in the Semifinals.
 They avenged their regular season loss by winning 66–55.
-The Wolfpack were defeated by third seed and eleventh ranked Duke in the Final, 76–62.
-They received an at-large bid to the NCAA tournament and were the two-seed in the Spokane 1 region.
+The Wolfpack were defeated by third-seed and eleventh-ranked Duke in the final, 76–62.
+They received an at-large bid to the NCAA tournament, and were the two-seed in the Spokane 1 region.
 They defeated fifteen-seed Vermont and seven-seed Michigan State at home to advance to the Sweet Sixteen.
-There they faced three seed and tenth ranked LSU in a re-match of their Pink Flamingo Championship game.
-They lost again to LSU, this time 80–73 to end their season.
-The Wolfpack finished the season with a 28–7 record, and ranked ninth AP poll and tenth Coaches polls.
+There, they faced three seed and tenth ranked LSU in a rematch of their Pink Flamingo Championship game.
+They lost again to LSU, this time 80–73, to end their season.
+The Wolfpack finished the season with a 28–7 record, and ranked ninth in the AP poll and tenth in the coaches polls.